Carlsen–Niemann controversy: Legal action

-On October 20, 2022, Niemann filed a federal lawsuit in Missouri against Carlsen, his company Play Magnus Group, Chess.com, Rensch, and Nakamura.
+On October 20, 2022, Niemann filed a federal lawsuit in the U.S. District Court for the Eastern District of Missouri against Carlsen, his company Play Magnus Group, Chess.com, Rensch, and Nakamura.
 In his suit, Niemann's lawyers claimed he had been subject to defamation and unlawful collusion, and requested at least $100 million in damages, citing his disinvitation from the Chess.com Global Championship on September 5 after qualifying for it through winning the required tournaments as well as having received an email from Chess.com on August 31 saying it was "super excited to have [Niemann] in the event, and looking forward to [him] competing."
 Tata Steel Chess Tournament ceased its ongoing arrangements for Niemann to play in its January 2023 event, and Vincent Keymer canceled an upcoming match with him in Germany.

 Chess.com and Play Magnus Group called Niemann's allegations meritless.
 Carlsen's lawyer called Niemann's allegations "nothing more than an attempt to deflect blame onto others."
-Chess.com's lawyer, Nima Mohebbi, similarly stated "[t]here is no merit to Hans’ allegations, and Chess.com looks forward to setting the record straight on behalf of its team and all honest chess players."
+Chess.com's lawyer, Nima Mohebbi, similarly stated "[t]here is no merit to Hans' allegations, and Chess.com looks forward to setting the record straight on behalf of its team and all honest chess players."
 On December 2, 2022, lawyers for both Carlsen and Chess.com filed a motion to dismiss Niemann's lawsuit with the Eastern Missouri District Court, stating that Niemann's suit was a "public relations stunt".
 A week later Nakamura also moved to dismiss the lawsuit.
 On June 27, 2023, Niemann's case was dismissed by a federal judge.